hKedia/dShare/report/README.md

 Comparing the decentralized timestamping solutions, Proof of Existence creates a Bitcoin transaction for each hash submitted by the user.
 Moreover, each certification costs 0.00025 BTC.
-These limitations make it impractical and expensive for timestamping large volume of data.
+These limitations make it impractical and expensive for timestamping a large volume of data.
 Both OriginStamp and Chainpoint, instead of creating a transaction for each submitted hash, concatenates the submitted hashes over a period and creates a single transaction with the aggregated hash.
 Thus they overcome the limitations of Proof of Existence and provide a scalable protocol which can handle large volumes of data.